AntaresSimulatorTeam/antares-doc/docs/reference/area.md

 #### Unsupplied (€/MWh)

 <span class="param-badge badge-float">float</span>
-Average cost of failure for each area of the study
+Average cost of failure for each area of the study (or value of lost of load VOLL).

+!!! tip
+    It is better if the unsupplied energy cost is much larger than the cost of the most expersive generating plant of the area.

 #### Spilled (€/MWh)

 <span class="param-badge badge-float">float</span>
 Average cost of spillage for each area of the study.

+!!! info
+    Even if this parameter is fixed to 0 €/MWh, no energy will be shed needlessly.

 #### Spread unsupplied (€/MWh)